Post-Wildfire Water Quality Concerns FAQ

 - Hand Raking

 Hand raking is a treatment for prepping the ground for mulching after the fire.
-A detailed description is available here.
+Visit NRCS for more details or download their fact sheet.

 - Contour Sandbags

 Sandbags placed along contour of slope to increase infiltration, reduce erosion, and help contain soil on slopes.
-A detailed description is available here.
+Visit NRCS for more details or download their fact sheet.

 - Erosion Control Mats

 Erosion control mats are protective mulch blankets or stabilization mats anchored to slopes to limit erosion and enhance revegetation.
-A detailed description is available here.
+Visit NRCS for more details or download their fact sheet.

 Hydromulching is the practice of placing a mixture of water, fiber mulch and tackifier on burned slopes to prevent soil erosion.
-Please refer to the fact sheet from NRCS for detailed technical information.
+Visit NRCS for more details or download their fact sheet for detailed technical information.

 Q: What are some types of barriers that can be used to stop or contain sediment and water flow?